9.00 Welcome and introduction

 12.10 Debate – Practical examples and real steps into D&I

 Many companies are awake to the benefits of embracing D&I now – but how many really know what to do to take advantage?
-Evenbreak founder Jane will be joined by Deborah Okenla, founder and CEO of start-up incubator YSYS, and other panellists to discuss practical steps travel businesses can take to fully embrace a diverse workforce from each pillar of diversity.
+Evenbreak founder Jane Hatton will be joined by Deborah Okenla, founder and CEO of start-up incubator YSYS, and Alessandra Alonso, founder of Women in Travel CIC, to discuss practical steps travel businesses can take to fully embrace a diverse workforce from each pillar of diversity.

 12.35 – The Carnival UK experience